THE MAIN IDEA — all supply chains are combinations of just four entities:

 3. Improving your Supply Chain Design based on Simulation Results

-You will encounter issues described in the Frequently Asked Questions and the Bug Report… so please do read the FAQs and BUG REPORT
+You will encounter problems described in the Frequently Asked Questions and the Known Issues and Bugs… so please do read the FAQs and Known Issues & Bugs

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 Click “Save” button next to your model in Account Management screen.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and they no longer work, so you want backup copies of your supply chain to restore from when that happens.